oprypin/crsfml/gitbook/graphics-sprite.md

 sprite.scale(SF.vector2(1.5, 3.0)) # factor relative to the current scale
 ```

 By default, the origin for these three transformations is the top-left corner of the sprite.
-If you want to set the origin to a different point (for example the center of the sprite, or another corner), you can use the `origin=` function.
+If you want to set the origin to a different point (for example the center of the sprite, or another corner), you can use the `origin=` method.

 ```ruby
 sprite.origin = SF.vector2(25, 25)
 ```

-Since transformation functions are common to all CrSFML entities, they are explained in a separate tutorial: [Transforming entities](graphics-transform.md "'Transforming entities' tutorial").
+Since transformation methods are common to all CrSFML entities, they are explained in a separate tutorial: [Transforming entities](graphics-transform.md "'Transforming entities' tutorial").

 ## The importance of using as few textures as possible